 - We check descriptions and other available information to ensure that copyright is, once again, not violated.
-Common examples of this include mention of the “Underdark”, “Mind Flayers”, and “Beholders”- all of which are considered product identity of WOTC, and cannot be published on The Bazaar.
-This guideline applies even to a package’s description, or internal file names.
+Common examples of this include mention of non-SRD content from D&D 5e, or using creator content without a license.

 - As a matter of principle, The Forge does not distribute anything considered offensive or bigoted toward any ethnicity, gender, sexuality, religion, or other marginalized groups.

 - Packages containing nudity or sexually explicit content will be rejected.
 This includes frontal nudity such as exposed breasts.
 There are certain administrative and worldwide legal challenges to distributing this content digitally that The Forge is unwilling to address at this time.
 Users remain free to install any content they desire, as long as it is legal and does not violate our Terms of Service.

 - We reserve the right to decline a package for any reason that The Forge deems necessary.